 Albuquerque’s Integrated Development Ordinance (IDO) fosters healthy streetscapes.
-Streetscape describes the relationship between houses and the public way; what we see as we walk, bike, or drive through a neighborhood.
+This refers to the relationship between houses and the public way; what we see as we walk, bike, or drive through a neighborhood.

 When Nob Hill was built in the early 20th century architectural designers believed that houses should communicate well with the street.
-Looking out of our homes we can see nearby houses, neighbors, and passersby.
-This called eyes-on-the-street, a key component of Crime Prevention Through Environmental Design.
+Looking out of our homes today we can see nearby houses, neighbors, and passersby.
+Eyes-on-the-street is a key component of Crime Prevention Through Environmental Design.

-The IDO allows walls up to 6 ft. high on a lot beside and behind a residence after obtaining a WALL PERMIT-MINOR.
+The IDO allows walls up to 6 ft. high on a lot beside and behind a residence after obtaining a PERMIT-WALL OR FENCE-MINOR.

-In the lot area forward of the house, the front yard, the IDO allows a wall or fence 3 ft. high or less after obtaining a WALL PERMIT-MINOR.
+In the lot area forward of the house, the front yard, the IDO allows a wall or fence 3 ft. high or less after obtaining a PERMIT-WALL OR FENCE-MINOR.

-A wall or fence higher than 3 ft. in the front yard of a residential lot requires a VARIANCE which is considered by the Zoning Hearing Examiner in a public hearing.
-If the examiner issues a permit the wall must still meet standards with respect to materials and must preserve eyes-on-the-street.
-Such a VARIANCE is not available in several areas of the city, one of which is Monte Vista and College View Historic District.
+A wall or fence higher than 3 ft. in the front yard or street side yard of a residential lot requires a PERMIT-WALL OR FENCE-MAJOR which is decided by the Zoning Hearing Examiner after a public hearing.
+If the examiner issues a permit the wall must meet standards with respect to design and materials and must preserve eyes-on-the-street.
+Such a permit is not available in several areas of the city, one of which is Monte Vista and College View Historic District.

-Because they diminish streetscape, historic character, and eyes-on-the-street, your Nob Hill Neighborhood Association discourages fences or walls higher than 3 ft. in the front yard.
+Because they diminish streetscape, historic character, and eyes-on-the-street, your Nob Hill Neighborhood Association discourages fences or walls higher than 3 ft. in the front yard and street side yard.
 Information about permits can be obtained from a reliable architect or landscape architect or from CABQ Zoning Enforcement at 924-3838.
-They office on the ground floor at the Planning Department, 600 Second Street NW.
+Visit them on the ground floor at the Planning Department, 600 Second Street NW.

-Excerpts of the IDO related to walls and fences in front setbacks of residential neighborhoods
+IDO 2019 effective 2020-11-02; Excerpts related to walls and fences in front or street side yard of a lot with low-density residential development.

-Subsection 5-7: Walls and Fences…..5-7(A)….this section regulates walls, fences…collectively referred to as “walls” in order to enhance the visual appearance of development in the city; establish a consistent attractive streetscape…..and promote neighborhood character.
+Subsection 5-7: Walls and Fences…..5-7(A) This section regulates walls, fences…collectively referred to in this section as “walls” in order to enhance the visual appearance of development in the city; establish a consistent attractive streetscape…..and promote street and neighborhood character.

 5-7(D)(1)……walls shall comply with the height standards in Table 5-7-1 Maximum Wall Height….Wall in the front yard or street side yard, Residential, 3 ft.…..Footnote A Variance-ZHE for a wall greater than 3 ft. in height on a lot with low-density residential development may be approved pursuant to the criteria in 6-6(N)(3)(c) if it meets the standards in Table 5-7-2.

-- The lot fronts a street designated as a collector or above in the LRTS Guide.
+- The lot fronts a street designated as a collector, arterial, or interstate highway.

 - The wall or fence shall not block the view of any portion of any window on the front façade of the primary building when viewed from 5 ft. above the ground level at the centerline of the street in front of the house.